Cloud / Distributed Systems - Database

 - Removing old data that relies on the outdated data model.

-- mongodb, mysql: single master + sharding
+- mongodb, mysql: single master + sharding, strongly consistent.

-- cassandra, dynamo: eventual consistent.
+- cassandra, dynamo: eventually consistent.

 if R+W > N: strong consistency(R=during read how many nodes agree, W=during writing, how many nodes confirmed, N=nodes)